-The Seattle-based café chain has unveiled plans to enter the Indian market, with its first stores set to open in Mumbai and New Delhi by September as part of a joint venture with India's Tata conglomerate.
+Starbucks has unveiled plans to open its first coffee shops in India by September as part of a joint venture with the Tata group, the country’s biggest business conglomerate.

 The first outlets, which are to be co-branded “Starbucks Coffee: A Tata Alliance,” will open in Mumbai and New Delhi, according to Reuters.

 The move comes a year after Seattle-based Starbucks concluded a deal with Tata’s Global Beverages division to buy coffee from Tata and open retail outlets in the country.

 According to the BBC, the joint venture plans to invest $80 billion initially.
 There are currently more than 17,000 Starbucks around the world, with around a third of these spread across 50 countries outside the US.

 More from GlobalPost: India economy - welcome to Starbucks and Ikea

 Last year Starbucks announced a reorganization of its activities, creating a China and Asia Pacific division with the goal of breaking into the then-untapped Indian market.

 The coffee chain’s entry comes at time when coffee outlets are enjoying increasing popularity in India, according to Fox Business.

 Tea-drinkers by tradition, a growing middle class within India has recently taken to embracing western-style café culture, with young urban professionals in particular frequenting quick-service outlets to purchase espressos and cappuccinos.